Thursday, November 21, 2024

 Admire the Renowned Stari Most

 The most famous landmark in Mostar is Stari Most, the Old Bridge.
-The original bridge dated back to the 15th century, when Mostar was an Ottoman frontier town.
+The original bridge was built in the 15th century when Mostar was an Ottoman frontier town.
 The bridge gave the name to the city, as mostari means bridge keepers.
 Back in the day, the bridge was an exceptional technological achievement as it had the widest arch in the world.

 Unfortunately, the bridge and most of Mostar’s historical center were destroyed during the Siege of Mostar, between 1992 and 1993.
 Croat forces destroyed several mosques and blew up Stari Most.
 The bridge is a reminder of the most tragic event in the history of Bosnia and Herzegovina, but it also represents a symbol of resilience.
 The reconstruction of Stari Most started in 1997 and ended in 2004, when the bridge, the exact replica of the original Stari Most, was inaugurated.